SymphonyGen: 3D Hierarchical Orchestral Generation with Controllable Harmony Skeleton: Methodology

 \subsection{Encoding and Decoding}

-The model operates via a consistent process of transformation, where higher-level encoded features are decoded into contexts to guide lower-level decoders (\figref{architecture}).

-We first process harmony events (grouped by bars) through an event encoder with pooling to produce harmony bar features.
-Simultaneously, music events are processed by a shared event encoder to produce track features, while fusing metadata embeddings (bar length, track ID, instrument ID).
-The track features are processed by a track encoder to produce music bar features.
+As shown in \figref{architecture}, the forward pass of our model is grouped into four phases, described as follows: \begin{itemize} \item \textbf{Encoding (Phase 1).} Harmony events pass through an event encoder with pooling along the event axis to produce harmony bar features.
+Music events pass through the same encoder to produce track features, with metadata embeddings added (bar length, track ID, instrument). \footnote{An instrument may be shared by several tracks (e.g., Violin I/II).} A track encoder with pooling processes the track features into music bar features.

-We implement a \textit{concat-pass-split} mechanism to integrate harmony and music bar features.
-They are first concatenated along the bar axis, processed by a bar decoder, after which split back into harmony bar context and music bar context.
-This enables the model to plan for future harmony changes informed by the harmony sequence.

-The bar context is right-shifted to protect causality.
-It is then broadcast and added to the track features, processed by a track decoder to produce track context.
+\item \textbf{Bar and Track Decoding (Phase 2).} The harmony and music bar features are concatenated along the bar axis, and processed by a bar decoder, then split back into harmony bar context and music bar context.
+By reviewing the harmony bar features from beginning to end, the bar decoder can form a bar-level plan that guides lower hierarchies.
+Specifically, after being right-shifted from the previous bar, the music bar context is propagated down to the track features.
+A track decoder then processes these features into track context.

-The harmony bar context is right-shifted, broadcast and added to the harmony event embeddings, processed by a harmony event decoder to produce harmony event context.

-The harmony event decoder is supervised by prediction of the harmony events during training, while a standalone 1D decoder is used to generate them during inference.

-The music events are predicted by a music event decoder, while fusing the track context, metadata embeddings, and the harmony event context through cross-attention.
+\item \textbf{Harmony and Music Event Decoding (Phase 3--4).} Analogous to NotaGen's character-level decoder, harmony and music events are decoded locally along the event axis, guided by the (higher-level) harmony bar context or the track context.
+A 2D harmony event decoder produces harmony event context, which is attended by a 3D music event decoder.
+A standalone 1D decoder is used to decode harmony events at inference. \end{itemize}

+The model is trained end-to-end with three loss components: $\mathcal{L}_{\text{meta}}$ for metadata predictions, $\mathcal{L}_{\text{harm}}$ for harmony event prediction, and $\mathcal{L}_{\text{music}}$ for music event prediction.
+The harmony skeleton condition is injected at two levels: harmony bar features prepended to the music bar features, and harmony event context attended by the music event decoder.
+We refer to the inference procedure in our codebase.\footnote{\url{https://github.com/symphonygen/symphonygen} }